Contents

 Illustration of two mobile phones communicating

-Marketplace example: Content moderation will heavily impact what experience a user have.
+Marketplace example: Content moderation will heavily impact what experience a user has.

 User-generated content platforms are great and are becoming more popular.
 As they grow, so are the potential risks and associated opportunities.
 As a result, these platforms need effective content moderation practices to protect users, brands, and the platform itself.